Partnership Firmregistration in India.

 Stamping and signing

-The deed is printed on stamp paper of the requisite value (per State stamp duty rules), signed by every partner before two witnesses, and notarised.
-We coordinate the stamping; you sign in person or via courier.
+The deed is printed on stamp paper at your state's rate, signed by every partner in front of two witnesses, and notarised.
+Stamping is arranged for you; you sign in person or by courier.

 Application filed with Registrar of Firms